noeltrivedi/beer_pong_bot/README.md

 * Write a script to initialize a Stats spreadsheet
 * Convert player stat into named tuple
 * Implement functionality to archive stats, and reset all data (new seasons)
-* Find a clever name for the bot